-NOTE: All timber used for fire rated doorset including frames, lippings & beading, must meet or exceed Class J30 as specified in BS EN 942: 2007, any defects should be repaired and, as far as possible, orientated away from areas of intumescent seal activation.
+NOTE: All timber used for fire rated doorset including frames, lippings & beading, must exceed Class J30 as specified in BS EN 942 : 2007, any defects should be repaired and, as far as possible, orientated away from areas of intumescent seal activation.

-Frames must be installed plumb and square and assembled with mortice and tenon, mitred, butt or half lap joints with mechanical assembly fixings (e.g. screwed).
-All joints must be of a tight fit.
+Frames should be installed plumb and square and assembled with mortice and tenon, mitred, butt or half lap joints with mechanical assembly fixings (e.g. screwed).
+All joints should be of a tight fit.